MAPL-UFU/palms-ftp/README.md

 # ![PALMS LOGO](ico.ico) PALMS

 PALMS is a control software able to integrate Petri net modelling tools (through the use of pnml exported file) with PNRD/iPNRD.
 In this version of PALMS, it can be connected to as many Arduinos as available in different IPs in a local net.
-Each Arduino Uno is able to be integrated with up to three PN532 RFID readers.
+Each Arduino Uno is able to be integrated with up to three PN532 RFID readers; each Ardunino Mega can connect up to three PN532 RFID readers.
 As internal structure, PALMS has two modes, it means, Setup and Runtime.

 ## SETUP MODE